Call Us 24/7!

 However, DACA did give dreamers the ability to obtain work permits and gave them assurances that Immigration and Customs Enforcement would not deport them using removal proceedings providing that they complied with the terms of DACA and other immigration laws.

 DACA Under the Trump Administration

 During his presidential campaign, Trump repeatedly promised to terminate the DACA program.
 However, since winning the election, Trump has softened his stance towards DACA recipients.
 He now promises comprehensive immigration reform, and that he would treat DACA “with heart”.
 So, can DACA recipients rest easy?
-This is a question that you should ask an experienced immigration lawyer because not every situation is the same.
+This is a question that you should ask an experienced immigration lawyer in North Carolina or California because not every situation is the same.
 DACA is a policy, not a law.
 In theory, it could be canceled or modified at any time without notice.
-You may think that you are safe from immigration action but the best way to find out is to contact an immigration attorney.
-Many immigrants qualify for legal status but don’t know it.
-A qualified immigration attorney can usually tell you in a free consultation if you may qualify for legal U.S. immigration status.
+If you need help applying for a DACA renewal, a qualified immigration attorney can help you renew your U.S. immigration status.
 You can also use our Immigration Solution Finder tool.
-It only takes a couple of minutes to find out if you may qualify and it free.
+It only takes a couple of minutes to find out if you may renew your DACA and it is free.